-The Council is in its early stages of developing a 'Systems Thinking' approach to our service designs.
+We are in the early stages of developing a 'Systems Thinking' approach to our service designs.

 'Systems Thinking' is a way of exploring and developing effective action by looking at connected wholes rather than systems and services as separate parts.
 It is a powerful approach to supporting evidence-based decision making and is essential to understanding and the successful delivery of complex projects where there are many stakeholders and many possible solutions.
-Applied together they go beyond the traditional focus of an individual customer's interactions and considers the more complex and broader context in which social care operates.
+Applied together, they go beyond the traditional focus of an individual customer's interactions and considers the more complex and broader context in which social care operates.